makovalab-psu/DiscoverY/README.md

 - --help: print usage information.

 - --female_bloom: pass in option if an existing bloom filter will be used.
-If this option is not passed in, a bloom filter will be created by k-mering the female reference (data/female.fasta).
+If this option is not passed in, a bloom filter will be created by k-merizing the female reference (data/female.fasta).

 - --female_kmers_set: pass in option if a bloom filter should be created from the female_kmers file